-Due to repetition, certain facial movements such as frowning, blinking eyes and wrinkling noses strengthen the muscles they use.
-These muscular activities cause the surrounding skin to wrinkle, causing micro-traumatisms that cause expression lines.
-Crows’ feet, forehead wrinkles and wrinkles between the eyes are examples.
+Due to repetition, some facial movements such as frowning, blinking eyes and wrinkling noses strengthen the muscles they use.
+These muscular activities cause the surrounding skin to wrinkles, leading to micro-traumatisms that are responsible for expression lines.
+Crows’ feet, forehead wrinkles and wrinkles between the eyes are just a few examples.

 The Treated Wrinkles

-Botox® is used for treating the following wrinkles:
+Neuromodulators are used to treat the following wrinkles:

 - Worry lines of the forehead,

 - Crow’s feet in the outer corner of the eyes,

 - Fine lines of the lips,

 - Wrinkles of the nose root (rabbit),

 - Wrinkles in the corners of the mouth.